If you install Apple’s new macOS Ventura 13.6.1 update, you might run into bugs, glitches, and/or performance issues.

 Next macOS Ventura Update

-If your Mac is struggling on macOS Ventura, help is on the way.
+If your Mac is struggling on macOS Ventura, you’ll be on your own for a little bit.